starkblaze01/Photo-App/README.md

 </div>

 ---
-This web app is developed using React, Firebase, Ant-Design.
+This web app is developed using React, Firebase, and Ant-Design.

 <br/>